Atlassian Jira Service Management

 1. Select OAuth Authentication.

-2. Input the server URL of your Jira Service Management instance.
+2. Input the server URL of the Jira Service Management instance.

 3. Input the saved Client ID (refer to step 11 of OAuth 2.0 Authentication).